Programming-Notes-all-languages/Python-Notes/Procedural Programming/Variables and Simple Data Types/README.md

     <a>There are a few rules that need to be adhered to when initializing variables within Python:<a>
     <ul>
       <li>
-        <a>Variable name can only contain the following: letters, numbers, and underscores.
+        <a>Variable names can only contain the following: letters, numbers, and underscores.
 Variable names can start with letters and underscores, but not numbers</a>
       </li>
       <li>
         <a>Python does not allow spaces within any portion of a variable's name</a>